inchworksinc/assessment-azure-webhosting/README.md

 - The team members prefer Javascript orTypescript for the backend development.

 ## Part II
-Visit the Azure portal (https://portal.azure.com)[https://portal.azure.com] and create a Web App as per the requirements listed on **Part I**.
+Visit the Azure portal (https://portal.azure.com)[https://portal.azure.com] and create an azure service as per the requirements listed on **Part I**.

 A sandbox environment has been provisioned for you to complete this excercise.
 - **Login credentials:** [to be provided]